-You will be disgualified if you do not demonstrate that you will create at least one FTE job.
-If you are proposing a BC PNP key staff applicant, you must demonstrate you will create a minimum of three FTEs.
+You will be disqualified if you do not demonstrate that you will create at least one FTE job.

 If you are proposing to partner with a co-registrant, refer to the partnering with a co-registrant section.

 To identify the occupation and associated skill level, refer to the NOC.
 The salary field represents the estimated annual salary of the position.